autistic-symposium/blockchain-science-py/dexs-equations-analysis/README.md

 <br>

-This notebook is a work in progress on which we explore the various scenarios for DEXs, including:
+[This notebook](https://github.com/go-outside-labs/blockchain-science-py/blob/main/dexs-equations-analysis/dexs-equations-analysis.ipynb) is a work in progress on which we explore the various scenarios for DEXs, including:

-* PMM
+* PMM by Dodo
-* AMM Uniswap
+* AMM by Uniswap V2 (and forks)
-* AMM Stableswap
+* AMM by Curve (stableswap)

 <br>